 Write Your Content

 Before you release your blog to the world, make sure they have something to read!
 I️ recommend starting with at least 5 posts.
 I️ always try to rotate my topics, all within the same general subject area.
-One post may be focused more on self-care for moms, the next on parenting, and then one on marriage.
+One post is focused more on self-care for moms, the next on parenting, and then one on marriage.
 Not only does it prevent users from getting bored but it gives you the chance to reach a larger audience.

 Try to think about things that would be useful for your target audience.
 For example, my audience will likely be interested in parenting, but they also might want to start a mom blog just like I did (thus the need for this article).
 I also wrote up an introduction post to announce my blog called Welcome to Sane Momma.
-This was helpful when it came to time to sharing the blog on social media as it provided a nice segway into my more serious content.
+This was helpful when it came to time to share the blog on social media as it provided a nice segway into my more serious content.

 Once you have your content written, you will want to create media for each post.
-This can be done using stock photos (I use Pexels for free stock photos), your own photography, or no photos at all if you prefer to stick with basic graphic design instead.
+This is done using stock photos (I use Pexels for free stock photos), your own photography, or no photos at all if you prefer to stick with basic graphic design instead.
 I️ make a little media package for each post.
 I create an image to use as my featured image on my website (what you see before you click on the article to read it), images customized for each social media platform (Pinterest, Twitter, Facebook, Instagram, etc.) and an image to go in the post (I️ usually use my Pinterest image for this so that people can easily pin the post).
 This can all easily be done for free using Canva, which I absolutely love!
 The drag and drop editing style makes it easy for anyone to create professional designs in minutes!

 Design Your Site